fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 The first line imports the membership inference attack itself.
 The following lines import data structures needed in the course of conducting the attack.

-In my opinion, the library offers so many different functionalities, that for a non-expert it is nearly a little difficult to identify the right setting even though the [README]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack) is very helpful.
+The library offers so many different functionalities - that for non-experts - it might be a little difficult to identify the right setting even though the [README]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack) is very helpful.

-However, for some information (e.g., what data you must provide, and which one is optional, or what type this data should have), you need to dive deep into the code.
+However, to find some useful information (e.g., what data you must provide, and which one is optional, or what type this data should have), you need to dive deep into the code.
 Therefore, I tried to sum up for you what I found out.

 **AttackInputData** is used to specify what information $f_{attack}$ will receive.
 As we have clarified above, $f_{attack}$ is the binary classifier trained to predict, based on a target model $f$’s output on a data point, whether this data point was part of the training data or not.
-And exactly the output of our model $f$ can be provided to the attack via the `AttackInputData` data structure.
+And exactly this output of our model $f$ can be provided through the `AttackInputData` data structure.
 You can  specify
 - `train and test loss`
 - `train and test labels` (as integer arrays)
 - `train and test entropy`